OBrien-Cathal/medtracker_v2_rest_api/README.md

 # MedTracker
+## Live version
+A running version of the api and front end can be reached at http://ec2-34-247-155-30.eu-west-1.compute.amazonaws.com/

 ## Description

 Web app to track and visualize the effects of medication prescriptions.\
-This project also exposes a rest api that can be reached with the react app found in the medtracker-react-frontend repo https://github.com/OBrien-Cathal/medtracker-react-frontend
+This project also exposes a rest api that can be reached with the React app found in the medtracker-react-frontend repo https://github.com/OBrien-Cathal/medtracker-react-frontend

 Technologies used:
 - Spring Boot
+- DB:
-- DB: H2
+  - H2
+  - Postgres
-- Front-end: Initially static pages created using Thymeleaf templating engine, this has now been removed.
+- Front-end: React app, initially static pages created using Thymeleaf templating engine, this has now been removed.
+- AWS - Hosted on EC2 instance
+- Docker - Multiple containers running on AWS
 - File Upload processing: Apache POI XSSF

 ## Initial setup